Current-Energy-Group/OASIS-Scraper/README.md

 Code downloads the .ZIP's for each month of the intended year, retrieves the .CSV files, aggregates them into one file, keeps only LMP data and sorts chronologically.

-Reach out to jahern@strategen.com with any questions!
+Reach out to jahern@currentenergy.group with any questions!